duongngochongson/Power-BI-Purchasing-Department-Dashboard/README.md

 **Context**: AdventureWorks database supports standard online transaction processing scenarios for a fictitious bicycle manufacturer.
 The purchasing department will be responsible for purchasing goods, raw materials, and semi-finished products for production.
 Management expects that the ordered goods are sufficient for sales, on time, and at optimal import prices.

-**Goal**: Based on the context, I will create dashboard for vendor performance, including 2 visuals: an overview and a detailed information.
+**Goal**: Based on the context, I will create an **operational dashboard** for vendor performance, including 2 visuals: an overview and a detailed information.
 To achievie it, I apply design thinking to identify key metrics, then pull relevant data from Google BigQuery.

 **Links to data dict:** https://dataedo.com/download/AdventureWorks.pdf